ScotteSolutionsLtd/payeezyjsv2/README.md

 After all of the above is complete, login to the Zen Cart admin to enable and configure the module.

 Add the following line in your template's footer for pages that will have the credit card form:

 `require DIR_WS_MODULES . 'payment/payeezyjsv2/footer.inc';`

+This will include the javascript necessary for the Firstdata credit card form.

 # Payeezy Support

 For Payeezy Support related queries, send an email to the support team at support.payeezy@firstdata.com or call 1.855.799.0790 for personal support.

-# Comment
+# Comments

-I found calling the technical support number to be much more fruitful than emailing.
+Calling the technical support phone number is much more fruitful than emailing support.